MODESTO WRONGFUL DEATH LAWYERS

 There are few experiences in life as difficult as the unexpected loss of a loved one – especially when another’s negligent or wrongful acts were to blame.
 Because families can suffer so profoundly after their loved one dies in a preventable accident, our laws provide them with the right to seek justice through wrongful death lawsuits.
 Although these civil legal actions cannot make amends for tragic losses, they can provide accountability, as well as financial compensation from at-fault parties.

 Habbas & Associates is a proven personal injury and wrongful death law firm serving victims and families throughout the Central Valley and Bay Area.
-Over the years, we have helped numerous families during some of the most difficult times in their lives, and have recovered millions of dollars in compensation on their behalves.
+Over the years, our attorneys in Modesto have helped numerous families during some of the most difficult times in their lives, and have recovered millions of dollars in compensation on their behalves.
 If you have lost a loved one in a preventable accident, we are available to provide the support and guidance you need to navigate the wrongful death process.

 Why Trust Habbas & Associates?